 I spend my weekdays tucked into a quiet corner, typing words onto blank documents, starting in early mornings that seamlessly bleed into moonlit nights.
 Time tends to fly when you’re young and passionate.
-The music I play, the books I read, every thought is centered on one objective - the next article.
-Water bottles pile up, phone calls go unanswered, emails remain neglected, meals are missed and birthdays forgotten.
+The music I play, the books I read, every thought is centered on one objective—the next article.
+Water bottles pile up, phone calls go unanswered, emails remain neglected, meals are missed and birthdays are forgotten.
 I’m focused, determined, Monday through Friday I’m lost in my work.

 Weekends are different, the days of rest.
 I close the computer and step into the world.
 Even on my days off, I can’t escape the rap twilight zone, not when all my friends are rappers.
 There’s always a performance flyer in the inbox, studio session invitations, video shoots, and I try to support every endeavor.
 They inspire me, articles have been sparked by just being in the presence of fellow creatives trying to keep the balance of dream chasing and reality waltzing.
 I got word that a friend would be performing last Saturday night, an open mic, so I made plans to be in the audience.